 You can start preparing for university in three simple steps: start your online enrolment, find out about your course induction and explore the support and opportunities on offer to you here at Cardiff Met.

 Your first week at Cardiff Met

-During your first week you will be provided with a timetable of programme related activities as well as social activities.
-There will also be a number of supplementary sessions being hosted by our Professional Units within Cardiff Met to help you during your induction.
+Before you arrive, you will be provided with a timetable of programme related activities as well as social activities.
+There will also be a number of sessions being hosted by our Professional Units within Cardiff Met to help you during your induction.

 Are you ready to join your programme?

 To help you ensure that you are fully prepared, your Programme Director/Subject Leader has put together key information about your chosen programme of study, and where relevant, programme-specific guidance on Induction and Enrolment.
 This may include special requirements of the course before starting, pre-arrival activities and reading lists.

 You will receive a confirmed Induction Week Timetable from your programme team before you arrive, however, for an overview of what you can expect during your first week,

 click here.
 Induction Week is an important time because it is your chance to make friends, settle in to university life and get to know your programme of study.

 Induction Week activities will primarily be programme-led.
 You will receive a programme welcome and meet key people, such as your Programme Director and Personal Tutor.
 There will also be a range of social activities through the week, which will celebrate the start of your new learning journey and help you meet fellow students.

 Complete this pre-arrival checklist to ensure you are fully prepared to start your university journey: